thelousyprogrammer/TinDog/README.md

 # TinDog
 This is a website of TinDog.
 Like Tinder, but for dogs.
+You can view the website here: https://thelousyprogrammer.github.io/TinDog/